2009 Teen Choice Awards

-The 2009 Teen Choice Awards ceremony was held on August 9, 2009, at the Gibson Amphitheatre, Universal City, California.
+The 2009 Teen Choice Awards ceremony was held on August 9, 2009, at Gibson Amphitheatre in Universal City, California.
 The event was hosted by the Jonas Brothers, Nick, Kevin and Joe, who also performed.
 Twilight took home most awards with the total of 10 wins out of 11 nominations, including Robert Pattinson winning Choice Male Hottie.
 Miley Cyrus presented Britney Spears with the Ultimate Choice Award.